-Many people dream of running their own store and launching their entrepreneurial career.
+Many people dream of running their own store and launching their entrepreneurial careers.
 However, starting and running a brick-and-mortar business is challenging and requires a larger amount of capital investment.
-But, building an Ecommerce website and selling your products online is well within reach for anybody.
+But, building an ecommerce website and selling your products online is well within reach for anybody.

 What should an Ecommerce website include?

 Before we begin with our guide to creating the site, we first need to understand the key ingredients of an ecommerce website and its role.
 Here are some of the important pages and elements that every ecommerce website needs:

 The homepage is key to the success of your eCommerce store.
 The hero image should depict your latest products, or images of satisfied customers, along with a compelling message and the store’s name.

 For an eCommerce site, the number one priority is usability.
 Customers must be able to easily and intuitively find the product they’re looking for, and the checkout process should be seamless.

 So, the homepage should feature the top product categories and popular products, as well as products that are on sale, or new.
 It should also feature a clearly displayed search bar.